Bitlend-protocol/bitlend-docs/docs/pages/v1/comptroller.md

 ## Introduction

-The Comptroller is the risk management layer of the Compound protocol; it determines how much collateral a user is required to maintain, and whether (and by how much) a user can be liquidated.
+The Comptroller is the risk management layer of the Bitlend protocol; it determines how much collateral a user is required to maintain, and whether (and by how much) a user can be liquidated.
 Each time a user interacts with a cToken, the Comptroller is asked to approve or deny the transaction.

-The Comptroller maps user balances to prices (via the Price Oracle) to risk weights (called [Collateral Factors](/v2/comptroller#collateral-factor)) to make its determinations.
-Users explicitly list which assets they would like included in their risk scoring, by calling [Enter Markets](/v2/comptroller#enter-markets) and [Exit Market](/v2/comptroller#exit-market).
+The Comptroller maps user balances to prices (via the Price Oracle) to risk weights (called [Collateral Factors](/v1/comptroller#collateral-factor)) to make its determinations.
+Users explicitly list which assets they would like included in their risk scoring, by calling [Enter Markets](/v1/comptroller#enter-markets) and [Exit Market](/v1/comptroller#exit-market).

 ## Architecture